HabanaAI/vllm-fork/scripts/README.md

 -h  Help info
 ```

 Here is a recommended example to start vLLM service on Qwen2-72B-Instruct model with 4 cards.
-Intel(R) Gaudi(R) module ID 0,1,2,3 are selected, input length range is 800 ~ 1024, output length range is 400 ~ 512, data type is BF16 and the vLLM service port is 30001.
+Intel(R) Gaudi(R) module ID 0,1,2,3 are selected, max model length is 32768, data type is BF16 and the vLLM service port is 30001.
 The model weight are the standard models files which can be downloaded from [HuggingFace](https://huggingface.co/) or [ModelScope](https://www.modelscope.cn/)

 ``` bash